bell-lang/examples/julia/README.md

 # julia
-Julia is a project to render a quadratic Julia Set in a Minecraft world.
+Julia allows one to render a quadratic Julia Set in a Minecraft world, with minimal dependencies on the standard library.